Ziad-Wagih-DevOps/Depi-tasks/Ansible/task-2/solution.md

 dockerhub_pass: "your-token-pass"
 ```
 > This file allows Ansible to log in to Docker Hub securely when building, pushing, or pulling Docker images, without exposing your credentials in the playbook.
+> i used password as a token and give it read&write access for best security
 ---

 ## ⚙ Step 7: Shared Variables (group_vars/all.yml)